folkengine/random_name_generator_rs/README.md

 of the [Java Random Name Generator library](https://github.com/folkengine/java-random-name-generator).

 It generates it's results based upon which [language file](src/languages) is specified.
-Currently, the following are supported:
+Currently, the following are supported in both English and Russian:

 * Elven
 * Fantasy
 * Goblin
 * Roman

+_Thanks to [Zhumatiy Sergey](https://github.com/zhum), for his contribution of the Russian versions of the language files, originally in the [Ruby version](https://github.com/folkengine/random_name_generator) of this library!_

 The following are in progress: